DCC-EX/dcc-ex.github.io/docs/big-picture/stage1.rst

       DELAY(2000)               // Wait 2 seconds in case there's a train crossing turnout 1
       THROW(TRN1)               // Throw turnout 1
     ENDIF
-    IF CLOSED(TRN2)             // If turnout 2 is closed, do these:
+    IFCLOSED(TRN2)              // If turnout 2 is closed, do these:
       AMBER(SIG2_TRN2_GO)       // Set signal 2 amber for 2 seconds to warn of the change DELAY(2000)
       RED(SIG2_TRN2_GO)         // Set signal 2 red while we throw turnout 2